-- From week commencing 18th January, the class teacher will arrange for pupils to meet informally at the start of each week via 'Google Meet' to discuss their learning.
+- The class teacher will arrange for pupils to meet informally at least once a week via 'Google Meet' to discuss their learning.
 Parents will be emailed an online invitation in advance. - Parents and pupils can contact the class teacher directly by email for help with learning or for pastoral support.
-If you experience technical problems during home education, please email your child's class teacher to see what additional support can be provided. - Due to all staff working in school, it may not be possible to respond to an email immediately.
-In line with the DfE's guidance for staff wellbeing, staff will not respond to emails before 8am or after 5pm or during the weekend. - If a few days have passed, and the teacher has not received work from your child, a member of classroom staff will make a supportive telephone call to the family to check if any help is required. - Parents may contact the class teacher directly using the class email address if they have concerns about their child's engagement with work or would like some direct support or feedback for their child.

-- If parents have a safeguarding concern, please email schooloffice@dawpool.wirral.sch.uk in the first instance for the attention of Mr Burrows.
+If you experience technical problems during home education, please email your child's class teacher to see what additional support can be provided. - It may not be possible for staff to respond to an email immediately.
+In line with the DfE's guidance for staff wellbeing, staff will not be expected to respond to emails before 8am or after 5pm or during the weekend. - If a few days have passed, and the teacher has not received work from your child, a member of classroom staff will make a supportive telephone call to the family to check if any help is required. - Parents may contact the class teacher directly using the class email address if they have concerns about their child's engagement with work or would like some direct support or feedback for their child. - If parents have a safeguarding concern, please email schooloffice@dawpool.wirral.sch.uk in the first instance for the attention of Mr Burrows.
 All disclosures will be confidential. - If a parent has a concern regarding Special Educational Needs (SEN), please email Miss Venables (SENCO) year3@dawpool.wirral.sch.uk